 Legal and Regulatory

 - The RBI's Board for Financial Supervision oversees India’s banking sector, with the National Bank for Agriculture and Rural Development overseeing provincial rural and most cooperative banks under the auspices of the RBI.
 The RBI also implements foreign currency controls.

 - A resident company must be registered under the Companies Act 2013 and rules made there under.

-- India has anti-money laundering legislation in place and is a member of the Asia/Pacific Group on Money Laundering (APG), the Eurasian Group on Combating Money Laundering and Financing of Terrorism (EAG) and Financial Action Task Force (FATF).
-It also has the Financial Intelligence Unit under the Ministry of Finance, which is tasked with safeguarding the financial system against from the abuses of money laundering, terrorism financing and other economic offences
+- India has anti-money laundering legislation in place and is a member of the Asia/Pacific Group on Money Laundering (APG), the Eurasian Group on Combating Money Laundering and Financing of Terrorism (EAG) and the Financial Action Task Force (FATF).
+It also operates the Financial Intelligence Unit under the Ministry of Finance, which is tasked with safeguarding the financial system from the abuses of money laundering, terrorism financing and other economic offences.

 India’s national real-time gross settlement (RTGS) system